 Are there dental grants for implants?

 Cosmetic Dentistry Grants offers dental implants grants to individuals who need help paying for implants.
+There are other programs as well that may provide funding.
 You can also go to your community health center to find out if there are currently any programs in your area offering dental implants with grants.

 Are there government grants for dentures?

 Yes and no. The federal government awards grants to universities, community health centers, nonprofit organizations and state agencies who provide free oral health care to people who need it.
 So you won't find government grants for dental work for individuals, but you can go to a place that uses grants they receive from the government to offer free care like dentures.